Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 Here are some steps you can take to prepare yourself for a behavioural interview using the STAR technique:

-1. Study the job description, person specification, job advertisement, website and any behavioural frameworks that are available for the job and organisation.
+1. Study the job description, person specification, job advertisement, website and any behavioural frameworks available for the job and organisation.
 Make a list of all the values or competencies that you may be asked about.

-2. For each competency or value think about “what good looks like” and what has to be included in the answer.
+2. For each competency or value, think about “what good looks like” and what has to be included in the answer.

 4. Create possible questions around the values or competencies.

-5. Using a STAR format practice giving answers to the questions.
+5. Using a STAR format, practice giving answers to the questions.
 Always answer the question and make sure the story has a beginning, middle and end.

 6. Remember to talk about what you did in the first person.